noinfo/dnd_attribute_point_helper/README.md

 # dnd_attribute_point_helper
-A basic little (ugly) helper for allocating attributes with the point buy method.
-Written in vanilla JavaScript.
+A basic little helper for allocating attributes with the point buy method from the Dungeons & Dragons Player's Handbook.
+Written in vanilla JavaScript with native Web Components.

 ## Live Version